Learn to code or level up with RailsBridge!

-Attendees should identify as a woman, and can bring a guest of any gender.
 You should be comfortable using a computer, but no programming experience or hardware expertise is required.
 You should have your own laptop to bring along.
-Mac, Windows, and Linux machines are welcome.
+Mac, Windows, and Linux machines are all welcome.

-- an InstallFest on Friday night, with drinks and snacks, where we help you set up your computer with the software you’ll need; and
+- an InstallFest on Friday night where we help you set up your computer with the software you’ll need.
+We provide drinks and snacks.

-- an all-day Workshop on Saturday, including breakfast and lunch, where you’ll learn to use both Ruby and Rails to build and publish a web application.
+- an all-day Workshop on Saturday where you’ll learn to use both Ruby and Rails to build and publish a web application.
+We provide breakfast and lunch.

 You’ll be given sufficient background and confidence to continue developing their Rails skills independently.
 We’ll be teaching in English and Afrikaans.